Contemporary private press direction

 Process

 The flow should feel closer to working with an editor than filling out a novelty-product form.
-Clear sequence.
-No noise.
-No rushing the material.
+Clear prompts, plain decisions, and no rushing the material.

 01